mryousef142-afk/FirewallFinal/README.md

 - The bot exposes an inline keyboard with buttons for adding the bot to a group, opening the management panel, visiting the channel, checking commands, and reading information.
 - The mini app button relies on `MINI_APP_URL` and the add-to-group button uses `BOT_USERNAME`/`ADD_TO_GROUP_URL`.
 - Texts live in `bot/content.json`, making it easy to localise or customise without touching the source code.

+### Owner Panel

+- Setting `BOT_OWNER_ID` unlocks the private `/panel` command with inline navigation and dedicated back buttons.
+- Owners can manage panel admins, groups, manual credit adjustments, global texts, and broadcast placeholders from the same flow.
+- Promo slider controls allow listing existing slides, uploading new 960x360px banners (photo + target link), and removing outdated entries.
+- The panel also includes a ban list manager to block or unblock user ids from accessing privileged dashboards.

 ## Mini App Dashboard (FW-02)